 "...is land that has the best combination of physical and chemical characteristics for producing food, feed, forage, fiber, and oilseed crops.
 It must also be available for these uses.
-It has the soil quality, growing season, and moisture supply needed to produce economically sustained high yields of crops when treated and managed according to acceptable farming methods, including water management.
-In prime farmlands aeneral, have adequate and dependable water supply from precipitation or irrigation, a favorable temperature growing and season, acceptable acidity or alkalinity, acceptable salt and sodium content, and few or no rocks.
+It has the soil auality, arowing season, and moisture supply needed to produce economically sustained high yields of crops when treated and managed according to acceptable farming methods, including water management.
+In general, prime farmlands have an adequate and dependable water supply from precipitation or irrigation, a favorable temperature and growing season, acceptable acidity or alkalinity, acceptable salt and sodium content, and few or no rocks.
 They are permeable to water and air.
 Prime farmlands are not excessively erodible or saturated with water for a long period of time, and they either do not flood frequently or are protected from flooding."

-Prime farmland is one of several kinds of important Besides the Very Limited soils, there are some soils farmland defined by the U.S. Department of fiber.
+Prime farmland is one of several kinds of important farmland defined by the U.S. Department of Agriculture.
+It is of major importance in meeting the nation's short- and long-range needs for food and fiber.
 The acreage of high-quality farmland is limited, and the U.S. Department of Agriculture recognizes that government at local, state, and federal levels, as well as individuals, must encourage and facilitate the wise use of our nation's prime farmland.